cdoremus/angular-youtube/README.md

 ## TODOs
 Additional work can be done on the project beyond its original requirements to make it more useful.
 This includes:

+- If the Home link is clicked on when the user is on a details page, the user should be navigated back to the page containing the row that they clicked on to get to the details page.

+- Implement a feature for filtering data table rows by video title

 - Move the YouTube Data API key into an environmental variable set at the command line.

 - Implement a logging service that connects with a server-side alerting service like Sentry.